fshowalter/franksmovielog.com-v1/content/reviews/0223-golden-boy-1939.md

 It’s not until the climactic boxing sequence--the only fight sequence the film proffers--that the film shows instead of tells.
 Shot in a large arena packed with extras as spectators, the bout looks realistic and brutal.
 It conveys a sense of spectacle a stage production couldn’t match.

-So it’s frustrating.
-For every electric moment between Holden and Stanwyck, we get overwrought Cobb playing to the back rows.
+But for every electric moment between Holden and Stanwyck, we get overwrought Cobb playing to the back rows.
 For every chilling line Joseph Calleia delivers as a mobster, we get reams of dialogue from Holden’s brother-in-law.
 A tighter edit might have helped, but as-is _Golden Boy_ disappoints.